 The Department recognizes the economic and cultural need in Alaska Native communities to improve their quality of life with opportunities to benefit from their unique handicrafts and other traditional items.
 However, the Department does not support S. 1650.
 This bill would amend the Migratory Bird Treaty Act (MBTA) to provide statutory authority for activities that may be in violation of current international migratory bird conservation treaty obligations.

 The MBTA implements four international treaties the United States holds with Canada, Mexico, Japan, and Russia.
 These treaties protect a wide range of avian families and species that migrate through or stopover in the United States and the treaty nations.
 The MBTA prohibits “take,” possession, sale, barter, purchase, shipment, or transport of birds, feathers, eggs or other such products, and it is in part designed to protect bird populations from vulnerability to the demands of commercial use.
 For example, in 1886, 5 million birds were estimated to be killed for their feathers.
 When Congress passed the MBTA in 1918, it sought to put an end to the commercial trade in birds and their feathers that, by the early years of the 20th century, had devastated populations of many native bird species.

 Thank you for the opportunity to provide testimony on this range of legislation that addresses multiple responsibilities of the Service for the conservation of our nation's fish and wildlife for the benefit of our citizens.
-In particular, Mr. Chairman, thank you for your leadership on H.R.
-5069, the Federal Duck Stamp Act of 2014.
+In particular, Mr. Chairman, thank you for your leadership on S. 2560, “The United States Fish and Wildlife Service Resource Protection Act.”
+The Department also appreciates the Subcommittee's interest in considering bills that would address the threats of climate change and invasive species to our nation's wildlife.
 I am happy to answer any questions the Subcommittee may have and we look forward to working with the Subcommittee members as you consider these bills.